 ACTION RATIONALE Eliminate Office Support Specialist Position responsibilities (reception, communications, student employee supervision, document processing, etc.) will be functionally re-imagined and absorbed in combination by Admissions Counselors, existing operations staff, and student employees.
 Eliminate Portland Regional Admissions Counselor Recruitment and territory management responsibilities will be redistributed by campus-based Admissions Counselors.

 Eliminate Evaluation Specialist This was a vacant line for an Evaluation Specialist.
-Transition Native Nations Liaison position (previously funded by Admissions) into a new tribal outreach and relationship position This position, while originally and continuously funded by Admissions, has evolved into a direct report in sole support of Native American Studies Program, and Youth Programs.
-Following an initial meeting with the current Native Nations Liaison and faculty members in the Native American Studies Program, our goal will be to craft a path forward by summer 2023.
+Transition Native Nations Liaison position (previously funded by Admissions) into a new tribal outreach and relationship position This position, while originally and continuously funded by Admissions, has evolved into a direct report in sole support of Native American Studies Program and Youth Programs.
+Following an initial meeting with the current Native Nations Liaison and faculty members in the Native American Studies Program, we are crafting a new position which will be responsible for Tribal relations, student support, and mentorship of the Native American Student Union.
+The goal is to have that position defined, and a search underway, by summer 2023.